betrusted-io/bootstrap-mainboard/README.md

 - Factory test: [Luma OLED](https://luma-oled.readthedocs.io/en/latest/software.html).
 Generally,
   you don't want to run the factory test, as you don't have the rather expensive accompanying PCB with all the sensors and adapters to make it work.
+  - `pip3 install psutil` -- for the scriptminder.py routine